 Can You Get Unemployment While on Social Security?

-5 minute read • Upsolve is a nonprofit that helps you get out of debt with education and free debt relief tools, like our bankruptcy filing tool.
+Upsolve is a nonprofit that helps you eliminate your debt with our free bankruptcy filing tool.
 Think TurboTax for bankruptcy.
-Get free education, customer support, and community.
-Featured in Forbes 4x and funded by institutions like Harvard University so we'll never ask you for a credit card.
-Explore our free tool
+You could be debt-free in as little as 4 months.
+Featured in Forbes 4x and funded by institutions like Harvard University — so we’ll never ask you for a credit card.
+See if you qualify →

 If you are collecting Social Security benefits and have also recently lost your job, you may be wondering if you can collect unemployment benefits on top of your Social Security benefits.
 The good news is that you can collect both types of benefits at once.
 These two types of benefits come from completely different sources and receiving one of them does not disqualify you from applying for the other one as well.

 Written by Mark P. Cussen, CMFC.
+Legally reviewed by Jonathan Petts

 Can You Get Unemployment Benefits and Social Security at the Same Time?

-In most states, workers can collect unemployment insurance benefits while also drawing Social Security.
+Usually, yes.
+In most states*, workers can collect unemployment insurance benefits while also drawing Social Security.

 Keep in mind that you don’t have to wait to begin receiving one benefit before filing for the other.
 You can file for both benefits at the same time.
 Also, remember that because each benefit is provided by a different agency, the time frame for receiving payments after you file will vary.